 It’s no secret that the edibles market is in full swing, but most THC bars and gummies are extremely expensive.
 Rather than paying a small fortune, why not make your own?
 With a little bit of know-how, patience, and high-quality weed, you can create cannabutter which can then be used in any one of dozens of tasty recipes.

 For instance, you can even create a delicious three-course “cannameal” at home!
-Start with vegetable soup, enjoy quinoa stew as the main course, and finish off with some pot brownies topped with vanilla ice cream!
+Start with vegetable soup, enjoy quinoa stew or cannabis salmon as the main course, and finish off with some pot brownies topped with vanilla ice cream!